NiklasBille/Thesis/GraphMVP/README.md

         --output_model_dir $save_dir \
         --dataset $dataset

+For all the downstream tasks the author of GraphMVP did not tune the hyperparameters.

 ### Changes in environment
 - cu111 instead of cu102 or cu110 due to our hardware (not compatible with version cu102 and cu110 has been removed from the link)
 - need to install ogb=1.3.5 before torch otherwise the environment uses a  PyTorch installation with CUDA10.2 for some reason.